yxu132/multitask-ssp-diso/README.md

 * [argparse](https://docs.python.org/3/library/argparse.html) >= 3.2

+## System compatibility

+This program is tested on MasOS and GNU/Linux.

-## Steps for running the scripts
+## Steps for setting up the scripts

-1, Please set up the blast_path and the compiled blast database (if any) in dist/config.py before running the following scripts.
+1, Please set up the parameter *blast_path* in dist/config.py to the binary path of your psiblast program.

+2, Please set up the parameter *uniref90_psi_blast_database* in dist/config.py to the path of the compiled psiblast database, if any

+3, If the psiblast database is not compiled yet, please compile the database before step 2.

+4, please set up the parameter *gcc_path* if you have a different command for running *gcc*.

+5, Please set up the parameter *tmp_path* if you want to save the genearated .chk files from [PSI-BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE=Proteins&PROGRAM=blastp&RUN_PSIBLAST=on) to a different directory.

-2, To predict protein secondary structure population and intrinsically disordered proteins and regions, please enter the directory dist and run,
+6, For detailed instruction of the input and output parameters, please enter the directory dist and run,

 ```
  $ python run_prediction.py -h